The History of our Movement

 February 18, 2000

 Journalist and educator Bailey Thomas (1949-2003) founded the Alabama Citizens for Constitutional Reform (ACCR) in 2000 with the help of others, including lawyer Tom Carruthers, Sid McAnnally, Dr. Corts, Gov. Brewer , Brunson White, Odessa Woolfolk, Judge Gorman Houston, Professor Wayne Flynt and others.
-His efforts along with reforms started by Gov. Albert Brewer and with the help of the late Dr. Thomas Corts, President of Samford University, resulted in a movement for reform that began in Tuscaloosa with a rally attended by hundreds.
-ACCR Foundation, the 501 (c) 3 education organization was incorporated 18 September 2000.
-ACCR, INC., the 501 (c) 4 advocacy organization was incorporated 13 February 2001.Read more
+His efforts along with reforms started by Gov. Albert Brewer and with the help of the late Dr. Thomas Corts, President of Samford University, resulted in a movement for reform that began in Tuscaloosa with a rally…Read more

 January 16, 2003

 In 2003, ACCR established the Alabama Citizens’ Commission on Constitutional Reform under the leadership of the late Dr. Thomas Corts in 2002 when he was Chair of ACCR.
 It was chaired by then Secretary of State, Jim Bennett and made several recommendations.
 But none of the recommendations immediately became law.
-Governor…Read more
+Governor Riley praised the Commission for their work and then in 2003, set up a commission to study parts of the Constitution with a goal toward reform.
+It was called the Alabama Citizens Constitution Commission.
+It was…Read more

 The Passing of our Founder